mwarning/chaos-sticker-collection/README.md

 ## Submit Guidlines

-* Do not submit stickers that are not free for everyone to use for any purpose.
+* Only submit stickers that are free for non-commercial use (at least)
 * Prefer images rather then photos of stickers, those are better for printing.

 ## Karma